xzyaoi/xzyaoi.github.io/content/about.md

 I served as the teaching assistant at both Shenzhen University and University of Zurich, for the following courses:

 * Informatics II: Data Structure and Algorithms.
-University of Zurich.
-Spring 2021.
+University of Zurich. *Spring 2021*.
 * Informatics I: Introduction to Programming.
-University of Zurich.
-Fall 2020.
+University of Zurich. *Fall 2020*.
 * Professional English for Computer Science.
-Shenzhen University.
-Spring 2019.
+Shenzhen University. *Spring 2019*.
 * Web Programming (Java Web).
-Shenzhen University.
-2016.
+Shenzhen University. *2016*.
 * Web Programming (Android).
-Shenzhen University.
-2015.
+Shenzhen University. *2015*.
 * Data Structure and Algorithms.
-Shenzhen University.
-2014.
+Shenzhen University. *2014*.

 ## Entrepreneurship Experience